 Now it’s easy to see, why it would seem complicated!
 Google themselves said that there are over 200 signals, 200 ranking factors that determine who shows up #1 and who doesn’t show up at all.
 But if you can just understand these 11, most important ranking factors for Google that I’m going to mention in this blog post, you can easily rank #1 on Google.

-So, let’s start with the 4 most important ranking factors in which first 3 is top of all that Google has straight up identified and considered that these are the most important things for ranking well on Google.
+So, let’s start with the 4 most important ranking factors in which the first 3 is top of all that Google has straight-up identified and considered that these are the most important things for ranking well on Google.

 Let’s start with the very first factor that determines the search engine ranking.